ncats/RaMP-BackEnd/README.md

 ### Environment set-up ###

 #### Python ####
-RaMP was built using using python 3.5, which must be downloaded here: https://www.python.org/downloads/
+RaMP was built using using python 3.8, which must be downloaded here: https://www.python.org/downloads/ Make certain that you have python 3.8 or later.

-If are using MacOS, python is already installed but it is python 2.7.
-You will need to install python 3.5 in addition to the 2.7 version already installed.
-You need to run both simultaneously because MacOS relies on python 2.7 for essential functions.

 #### Integrated Development Environment ####
 Using an IDE makes writing code much simpler.
 If you are familiar with R, Rstudio is the IDE for R.